 Achieving ACA or ACCA status means you can literally work anywhere in the world that recruit’s accountants.
 Most of the major International cities will have the same Top accountancy firms you would expect to see in the UK.
 If they don’t then there will most certainly be some kind of affiliation to one that you know.
 As in the UK, qualified accountants from a practice background are always in high demand and there is no better time to make an international move than at newly qualified stage as this is when you are viewed as being ‘the most flexible’.
 Moving at a later stage in your career is still possible but there will always be less opportunities to consider.
 We also find that the older someone gets then the less likely an International move will be as their situation changes and can sometimes dictate available options.

-As a specialist recruiter for practice roles, I will of course lean towards remaining in practice as a great option.
-I have seen the benefits of further training and career progression and witnessed people progress from newly qualified to Director and Partner level.
-Whilst this is the case, Industry also offers people great opportunities and I have also seen many people make great moves where they have progressed to FD and even CEO.
+As a specialist recruiter for accountancy practice roles, we will of course lean towards remaining in practice as a great option.
+We have seen the benefits of further training and career progression and witnessed people progress from newly qualified to Director and Partner level.
+Whilst this is the case, Industry also offers people great opportunities and we have also seen many people make great moves where they have progressed to FD and even CEO.

 Career decisions are some of the most important life changes you will ever make.
 Let us help.